-You will be interested in the way fashion is consumed (beyond wearing it) and the opportunities this presents for developing innovative visual practice based design work.
-Fashion is changing due to many external factors such as new digital platforms and media, and issues around sustainability.
+You will be interested in the way fashion is consumed (beyond wearing it) and the opportunities this presents for developing innovative visual practice-based work.
+Fashion is changing due to many external factors such as digital platforms and media, and issues around sustainability.
 There are also changes in the role fashion plays and how it has become increasingly an exciting area for inter-disciplinary exploration within design, culture and society.
 At the heart of this are the new ways that fashion is becoming explored, extended, designed and consumed.

 We will develop you to be a highly creative fashion visionary, with an emphasis to engage, explore, question, visualise, illustrate, develop and communicate fashion concepts, trends, products and ideas through publication, exhibition, art direction and styling.

-Practical design visual communication skills are taught throughout the course in tutorials and workshops, using traditional and state-of-the-art equipment.
+Practical design and visual communication skills are taught throughout the course in tutorials and workshops, using traditional and state-of-the-art equipment.
 You will be encouraged to use analogue and digital responses and develop a range of visual skills.

 Individual and collective approaches will link you with industry sectors, locally, nationally and internationally.
 There will be opportunities for you to work on interdisciplinary and outward facing projects with students from across the design department.

 You will take part in regular exhibitions, events and publications of your work and this will be embedded in to the curriculum and situated within the specialised spaces and resources of the Art School environment.